Sarthak-Shaurya/QML/README.md

 * Extract the archive and place the `.npy` files directly into the `step2_hybrid_asr/baseline/data_quantum/` directory.

 #### 2. Patch the Legacy Code for Modern TensorFlow (2.14+)
-The original authors' code was written for an older version of Keras.
+The original code was written for an older version of Keras.
 Before running the training pipeline, you must apply the following hotfixes to update the optimizer arguments and model-saving formats:

 ```bash
 cd step2_asr_QCNN/baseline